OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 The Adobe Digital Analytics version we use is fully compliant with data protection laws as we have concluded a corresponding data processing agreement.
 In order to comply with said agreement, we anonymise your IP addresses immediately after collection and personal data is processed within the European Union.

+Heat maps

+In order to make our website more user friendly, we use a system that records the activities of individual site visitors that are selected at random.
+When recording such activities, any and all personal references are removed so that we are unable to link users to the collected data.
+The recorded activities are mouse movements and clicks, while information about the operating system, browser, screen resolution and device type are also collected for statistical purposes.
+You can opt out from this web analysis on the following page (in German): http://overheat.de/opt-out.html

 ScorecardResearch

 We have implemented the ScorecardResearch service on our websites.
 This service collects data pertaining to browsing behaviour on the websites of companies that registered with ComScore, a leading global market research effort that studies and reports on Internet trends and behaviour.
 Click here to set an opt-out cookie which means that your browsing behaviour will no longer be tracked by ScorecardResearch.
 Please note that the ScorecardResearch service will commence again if you delete this cookie.